samismarandache21/C-project-dresses/README.md

 🔍 Looking for a C++ Developer with GUI, OOP, and data handling expertise?
 This project is a testament to my technical skills and ability to build user-friendly applications. 🎯

-🤝 Contributions
-💡 Fork this repo, make your changes, and submit a pull request!
-💬 Feel free to open an issue for suggestions or improvements!

 📜 License
 This project is open-source – feel free to use, modify, and enhance it!